Ruediga/MunkOS/README.md

 Currently, MunkOS only supports the x86_64 architecture, but support for other architectures is very likely to be added at some point.
 The OS boots up with the Limine-Bootloader, which can be found at https://www.github.com/limine-bootloader/limine.

+Stuff in the code marked with:

+> // [DBG]

+can be removable debug_prints, structures or variables.

+Things to be patched or rewritten in the future are marked:

+> // [TODO]

 # Building

 It is recommended to use a Linux distro (WSL should work too) to build from source yourself.
 Building requires the following packages which you can install with your distros package manager (apt, pacman, ...):